furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 DNS-based method of discovering the NAT64 prefix introduces some challenges, which make this approach less preferable than latest developed alternatives (such as PREF64 RA Option, [RFC8781]).
 This section outlines the key issues, associated with [RFC7050], with a focus on those not discussed in [RFC7050] or in the analysis of solutions for hosts to discover NAT64 prefix ([RFC7051]).

+Signalling PREF64 in RA option addresses all issues outlined in this section (see Section 3 of [RFC8781] for details).

 ## Dependency on Network-Provided Recursive Resolvers

 Fundamentally, the presence of the NAT64 and the exact value of the prefix used for the translation are network-specific attributes.